HarishankarYellapragada/Calico_K8Networking/README.md

-# Install Kubernetes Cluster using kubeadm
+# Install Kubernetes Cluster using kubeadm on a simple Master and Worker node
 Follow this documentation to set up a Kubernetes cluster on __CentOS 7__.

 This documentation guides you in setting up a cluster with one master node and one worker node.